root-Manas/Login-Signup-Page/README.md

 # Login-Signup-Page
 This repo contains an example on how to make a login/signup page using html, css, javascript.
-Hope you like it
+Hope you like it.

+background image credits: images.wallpapersden.com